nickangtc/nickang-blog-gatsby/content/blog/chatgpt-use-cases-for-software-engineers/index.md

 title: "ChatGPT use cases for Software Engineers"
 date_published: "2023-12-27"
 date_updated: "2023-12-27"
-excerpt: "A growing list of use cases of AIs, including ChatGPT and GitHub Copilot.
-Maintained by Nick Ang, a programmer who writes."
+excerpt: "A growing list of use cases of AIs, including ChatGPT and GitHub Copilot."
 tags: ["Collection", "Productivity"]
 fav: false
 ---